-Impedance testing Impedance Testing Impedance testing is a new type of test that uses a probe that inflates a balloon inside the esophagus and measures how much pressure it takes to expand it a certain amount.
-An esophagus that... read more is a new technology wherein a probe inflates a balloon inside the esophagus and measures how much pressure it takes to expand it a certain amount.
+Impedance testing Impedance Testing Impedance testing is a type of test that uses a probe that inflates a balloon inside the esophagus and measures how much pressure it takes to expand it a certain amount.
+An esophagus that is... read more is a new technology wherein a probe inflates a balloon inside the esophagus and measures how much pressure it takes to expand it a certain amount.
 The pressure measurements and data help doctors further evaluate people who are having trouble swallowing.

 Treatment of Difficulty Swallowing

 The best way to treat dysphagia is to treat the specific cause.